cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 ## Projects page

-Project in CVAT is a top level container that jelps you to keep CVAT tasks better organized.
+Project in CVAT is a top level container that helps you to keep CVAT tasks better organized.
 It allows you to add issue tracker, source storage, and target storage and many more.
 All setting of the project will further propagate to the task(s) that you add to the project.

 To open the Project page: